seven-mile/UFCase/readme.md

 * **Deployment**, is a special component that defines a bunch of deployable contents by its assembly dependencies.
 * **WinSxS**, or **Component Store**, is a strong naming, dependency-aware, version-controlled, digitally-signed, corruption-detectable, transactional and hark linking component store organized by assemblies.
 Popularly speaking, a private package manager for windows itself.
   * `SxS` expands to `Side by Side`, denoting the components with multiple versions can live within your system side by side.
   * Built on the filesystem and registry directly.
-So compared with databases, its behaves like a turtle.
+Therefore, compared with a typical database, it behaves like a turtle.
   * The directory `%WINDIR%\WinSxS`
   * The registry hive `HKEY_LOCAL_MACHINE\COMPONENTS` from `%WINDIR%\System32\config`
   * The registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide`